 In today's job market, where companies might interview dozens or even hundreds of people for one position, first impressions are more important than ever.
 Interviewees need to pay attention to everything from what they wear and how they are groomed to their body language.

 The color of your clothing sends a subconscious message to the interviewer about your personality.

 The following tips can help you understand what colors to wear to an interview to make the best first impression.

-Tips for Choosing the Best Color to Wear for an Interview
+Choose the Best Colors to Wear for an In-Person Interview

 Choose Solids Over Patterns

 An important rule of thumb is to try not to be remembered for your attire; you want to wear something that allows the interviewer to focus on your skills and qualifications rather than your wacky style.
-Wearing solid colors helps ensure that your clothes will not distract.
+Wearing solid colors helps ensure that your clothes will not distract the interviewer.

 Solid navy, dark gray, and black suits and dresses, in particular, look professional without being distracting.
 Small patterns, like thin pinstripes, are okay as well.
 The rule of thumb is to select a pattern that is small enough that it looks like a solid from across a room.